Having Bloom Withdrawal?

 Paperwhites (Narcissus papyraceus)

 Paperwhites are probably one of the most popular picks.
-These dainty flowers magically appear four to six weeks from planting if started before Thanksgiving; only three to four weeks if after Turkey day.
-Paper whites are also known for their powerful fragrance.
+These dainty flowers, with their powerful fragrance, magically appear four to six weeks from planting if started before Thanksgiving (only three to four weeks if after Turkey day).

-- Select a container with no drainage holes and is three to four inches deep.
+- Select a container with no drainage holes that is three to four inches deep.

-- Set the bulbs on top of the stones so their pointy tips are facing up.
-Crowd the bulbs together, ‘shoulder to shoulder’, for a dramatic show.
+- Set the bulbs on top of the stones so the pointy tips are facing up.
+Crowd the bulbs together, ‘shoulder to shoulder,’ for a dramatic show.